sg1o/sg1o/README.md

 I am a computer engineer with a passion for cybersecurity.
 My main focus is on offensive security and I have experience working as a researcher in this field.
 I am currently finishing my Master's Degree in Cybersecurity and Cyberintelligence at the UPV.

-Here you will find some of my projects and research related to cybersecurity and penetration testing.
+Here you will find some of my projects and research.
 I hope you find them interesting and informative.
 Feel free to reach out to me if you have any questions or want to collaborate on a project.

 ## Projects 🛠